CCGT Project Overview

 Modern combined cycle power plants represent the cleaner and more efficient existent technology to generate electricity from fossil fuels.
 Such a power plant produces less than half of CO2 emissions as compared to a coal plant of similar size.
 Unlike fossil fuel power plants (such as coal and fuel oil) the sulphides in natural gas are insignificant, and the dust emissions of the combined cycle power plant will be minimal.

-Operation of the new power plant will be made in accordance with BAT requirements regarding the NOx and CO emissions for combustion installations, gas – steam combined cycle type:
+Operation of the new power plant will be made in accordance with BAT requirements regarding the NOx and CO emissions:

 Quality of Discharged Water